• Skip to primary navigation

 March 20, 2024

 The Senate draft proposal would: Cover working Mississippians up to 99% of the federal poverty level.
 For an individual that would be an annual income up to $15,060.
-For a family […]
+For a family of four that would be an annual income up to $31,200.
+Not cover those making between 100% and 138% of the FPL — not even through […]

 Filed Under: In the News